koushik-vardhan-B/networksecurity/README.md

 5. **Model Deployment:**
    - Exposes a `/predict` endpoint via FastAPI for batch predictions.
-   - Accepts file uploads and returns predictions in a user-friendly format.
+   - Accepts phishing/network data files (CSV) and returns predictions in a user-friendly format.

 6. **Experiment Tracking:**
    - Uses MLflow (with DagsHub backend) for tracking experiments, metrics, and artifacts.

+## How Inputs and Outputs Work

+- **Input:**
+  Upload a CSV file containing network or phishing data (with the same features as used in training) via the `/predict` endpoint in the FastAPI web interface.

+- **Output:**
+  The API returns a table (HTML or downloadable CSV) with an additional column indicating the model's prediction for each row (e.g., `phishing` or `legitimate`).
+  The output can be viewed directly in the browser or downloaded for further analysis.

 ## How to Run